speaud/speaud/README.md

 ##### ⚡ About

 Born and rasied in the Delaware Valley, Philly.
 Big fan of the outdoors and community advocacy.
 Also, a former NCAA/FILA All-American and Academic All-American.
-I consider myself a very lucky, business-minded software engineer who has had the privilege to work with some very awesome people and aim to continue to do so in the future.
+I consider myself a very lucky, business-minded software engineer who has had the privilege to work with some very awesome people.
+I aim to build upon those experiences while continuously improving every day, in some way.
+Good things!

 ##### 📫 Contact